TrellixVulnTeam/chromium-infra_OF7I/appengine/monorail/doc/design/data-storage.md

 any uncommitted updates for any request that had an exception.

-A `MonorailConnection` is a collection of SQL connections with one for the master DB and one for each replica that is used during the current request.
+A `MonorailConnection` is a collection of SQL connections with one for the primary DB and one for each replica that is used during the current request.
 Creating a connection to a given replica can fail if that replica is offline.
 Replicas can be restarted by the Google Cloud SQL service at any time, e.g., to update DB server software.
 When